 With an alumni base of more than 60,000 educators throughout all 50 U.S. states and in 68 countries worldwide, Illinois State is a leader in the field of education.
-Within Illinois alone, almost one in six teachers is an alum of the University.
-With teacher shortages prevalent throughout the country, we continue to work tirelessly to deliver the highest quality educator and administrator preparation programs to our students.
-Our recruitment efforts have provided steady enrollment levels and Illinois State continues to be the largest preparer of future teachers in the Midwest.
-In fact, total enrollment in the college rose nearly 5 percent last year from the previous year.
+Within Illinois, almost one in six teachers are alumni of the University.

 Illinois State's College of Education is fighting against the trend of declining teacher education enrollment.
 The growing shortfall is well documented.
 The Economic Policy Institute, a nonpartisan think tank in Washington, D.C., reports that the shortage of teachers nationwide from preschool through high school worsened from 64,000 in the 2015-2016 academic year to 110,000 just two years later.
 The agency projects the shortfall will reach at least 200,000 by 2025.

 For several years, the College of Education has prioritized the redesign of classrooms and computer labs to reflect the flexible learning needs of aspiring educators and their future students.
 Areas that were once used for storage have been converted to classroom spaces with several interactive monitors that can be controlled individually or together through a single source.